 “To identify and activate practical ways for offenders to build skills and get a job upon release.”

 A priority theme for The City & Guilds Foundation over the past five years has been supporting the rehabilitation of offenders and former offenders.

 There is a recognised and agreed need to reduce reoffending and evidence shows that upskilling prisoners, together with stable accommodation and support is the most effective way to counter recidivism.

-In 2020, the Foundation is amplifying its work in its area through the launch of The Future Skills Commission for Prisons.
+The Foundation is amplifying its work in its area through the launch of The Future Skills Commission for Prisons.

 The Commission has been established as a new vehicle for the City & Guilds Foundation to support inspirational organisations who are delivering innovative programmes that support offenders to build the skills and move into employment.